internetofwater/IoW-PIDsvc/README.md

 ## Optional: Security
 1. BasicAuth implemented on virtual host, with password hashes stored on server.
 When BasicAuth is enabled, the GUI import/restore feature does not work.
 Long term, this either needs to be fixed or in production all batch mappings need to be done through the API by an authorized user/ machine.
+  * Password hashes to be stored in this configuration in /apache/.htpasswd
+  * In apache/httpd-vhosts.conf, the allowed users need to be added to the ```Require user``` directive

 # API Request Templates